thisisobate/kyverno-website/src/content/docs/policies/pod-security-vpol/restricted/restrict-volume-types/restrict-volume-types.md

 ---
-title: "Restrict Volume Types in ValidatingPolicy"
+title: 'Restrict Volume Types in ValidatingPolicy'
 category: Pod Security Standards (Restricted) in ValidatingPolicy
 version: 1.14.0
 subject: Pod,Volume
-policyType: "validate"
+policyType: 'validate'
 description: >
   In addition to restricting HostPath volumes, the restricted pod security profile limits usage of non-core volume types to those defined through PersistentVolumes.
 This policy blocks any other type of volume other than those in the allow list.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security-vpol/restricted/restrict-volume-types/restrict-volume-types.yaml" target="-blank">/pod-security-vpol/restricted/restrict-volume-types/restrict-volume-types.yaml</a>

 ```yaml